Help Center

 Multiple swaps can be executed or cancelled in this section by selecting them in the table and clicking the Make swaps/Cancel swap button at the bottom of the screen.

 Important!
-When performing swaps using the arrow button in theDaily Operationssection, the system uses existing swap rates.
+When performing swaps using the arrow button in theDaily operationssection, the system uses existing swap rates.
 When performing swaps using theMake swapsbutton in the row of each individual swap in thePosition Trades ➝ Swapssubsection, the swap rates (Close rateandOpen rate) set in the pop-up window are used.
 In the fieldsClose quote amountandOpen quote amount, you can specify the quoted amount of the instrument at the time of opening and closing the swap trade.![]()

 Statuses and common errors for incorrect swap processing